Hot springs, high peaks and Montana’s wide open spaces dominate this tour from Seattle to Glacier and Yellowstone national parks and back.

 13 Stops on the Way from Missoula to Glacier National Park

-Pull over at these great sights lining the road on the 140-mile trip from Missoula to Glacier National Park including Flathead Lake, smokejumpers and a bison habitat.
+Pull over at these great sights lining the road on the 140-mile trip from Missoula to Glacier National Park including the best food, where to jump in the water and places to watch wildlife.

 Glacier National Park